How can I prevent company fuel card fraud?

 Once you know how often a vehicle needs to be filled up and how many miles that vehicle does to the gallon on average, it’s easy to set realistic spending limits on your fuel cards.
 Drivers need to be mindful that going over their allotted budget will leave them exposed – and potentially unable to fuel their company vehicle.

 Not all fraud is committed by employees.
 However, staff training is essential to make sure that everyone knows how to keep fuel cards safe.
 Remind your drivers that they are responsible for their fuel card and encourage them to keep the card safe.
 Covering the keypad with their hand when entering their PIN is also helpful, as it prevents cloned cards from being accessed.

 As discussed, there are various ways to help prevent company fuel card fraud.
 To add further protection and control to your company-wide spending, you might want to try a different fuel expense card option.
-Prepaid cards, such as Soldo, are a great alternative to a fuel card as managers can load a specified amount of money for fuel, ensuring staff are not able to overspend and are never left out of pocket.
+You might like to buy a prepaid card for each driver, such as those offered by Soldo.
+The prepaid cards are a great alternative to a fuel card as managers can load a specified amount of money for fuel, ensuring staff are not able to overspend and are never left out of pocket.

 Soldo offers a selection of prepaid cards with fully customisable rules so that managers can control employee spending seamlessly and, like a fuel card, minimise the associated reporting and administrative overhead.
 While Soldo prepaid cards are not the same as a fuel card, they provide the ability for companies to cover far broader spectrum of expense types.